kaorlol/obtainium-helper/README.md

 This is a helper template for [Obtainium](https://github.com/ImranR98/Obtainium).
 To sum this project up, it is used to get the APK(s) that is(are) not possible for the built-in functionality of Obtainium to get.

+Ignore the files in releases.
+Those are for testing and personal use.

+## How to use

+Fork the repo as per the directions below.
+Make sure to leave a star if you like this project!

 ## How to setup the settings.json file

 -   `to_download` - This is the list of APKs that you want to download.
 You can add as many as you want.